Gugulethu-Nyoni/formique/README.md

 - **placeholders**: Enables labels to be shown as placeholders inside input fields, providing a cleaner look and saving space.

-- **containerId**: Allows targeting a specific container by its ID where the form will be rendered.
+- **formContainerId**: Allows targeting a specific container by its ID where the form will be rendered.
 If the container ID is `'formique'`, this parameter can be omitted.

 **All settings are optional:** You can use only the settings that are relevant to your needs.